-RPA-501 is a gene therapy commercialized by Rocket Pharmaceuticals, with a leading Phase I program in Glycogen Storage Disorders (GSD).
-According to Globaldata, it is involved in 3 clinical trials, of which 1 is ongoing, and 2 are planned.
+RPA-501 is a gene therapy commercialized by Rocket Pharmaceuticals, with a leading Phase II program in Glycogen Storage Disorders (GSD).
+According to Globaldata, it is involved in 3 clinical trials, of which 2 are ongoing, and 1 is planned.
 GlobalData uses proprietary data and analytics to provide a complete picture of RPA-501’s valuation in its risk-adjusted NPV model (rNPV).
 Buy the model here.

 RPA-501 is under development for the treatment of Danon disease (a glycogen storage disease Type IIb).
 It is developed based on AAV technology.
 It comprises of recombinant adeno-associated virus serotype 9 (AAV9) containing the human lysosome-associated membrane protein 2 isoform B (LAMP2B) transgene.
 The drug candidate is administered through intravenous route.